29 May 2006

 Clever men love women.

-I do like all this New Age superstition, do
+I do like all this New Age superstition, don't you?

 If we look again at the initial situation that might lead to a blend, we understand that although [watsi] and [kipo] are equally suitable blends, they could not both be regularly established.
 The reason is that whereas [watsi] for "food and lion" would lead to a reanalysis yielding